awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 {{%expand "4.
 How can you check which instances have been launched using the Spot purchasing model and which ones using the On-Demand?" %}}

-To describe one or more instances we use `describe-instances`.
-To retrieve all the Spot Instances that have been launched with the Auto Scaling group, we apply two filters: `instance-lifecycle` set to `spot` to retrieve only Spot Instances and the custom tag `aws:autoscaling:groupName` that must be set to `EC2SpotWorkshopASG`.
+To describe one or more instances you use `describe-instances`.
+To retrieve all the Spot Instances that have been launched with the Auto Scaling group, you apply two filters: `instance-lifecycle` set to `spot` to retrieve only Spot Instances and the custom tag `aws:autoscaling:groupName` that must be set to `EC2SpotWorkshopASG`.
 To learn more about Tagging lifecycle, review [this documentation](https://docs.aws.amazon.com/autoscaling/ec2/userguide/autoscaling-tagging.html#tag-lifecycle).

 ```bash
 aws ec2 describe-instances --filters Name=instance-lifecycle,Values=spot Name=tag:aws:autoscaling:groupName,Values=EC2SpotWorkshopASG Name=instance-state-name,Values=running --query "Reservations[*].Instances[*].[InstanceId]" --output text
 ```

-The output will have the identifiers of the Spot Instances, as we have deduced in the second question.

 Similarly, you can run the following command to retrieve the identifiers of the instances that have been launched using the On-Demand purchasing model.